najihafdzl/aws-core-services-lab/03-S3-Lab/README.md

 Every object in Amazon S3 is stored in a bucket.
 Before you can store data in Amazon S3 you must create a bucket.

-***Note:** You are not charged for creating a bucket; you are only charged for storing objects in the bucket and for transferring objects in and out of the bucket.*

 1. Sign into the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3